rollingsheeep/sc_cuda/README.md

 ### Prerequisites
 1. Ensure you have input images in the `inputdata` directory
-   - If you don't have images, you can download them from our [Google Drive](https://drive.google.com/drive/folders/1tQkhsvuiwpFwHxvHuTgq-ueyz29ZJC77?usp=sharing)
+   - If you don't have images, you can download them (50 pics) from our [Google Drive](https://drive.google.com/drive/folders/1tQkhsvuiwpFwHxvHuTgq-ueyz29ZJC77?usp=sharing)
    - Images should be in JPG format
+2. Default output result (4 x 50 pics) [Google Drive](https://drive.google.com/drive/folders/1ZDuFBfNDO9bPIeWUaJKIvPpa0SnOtsdF?usp=sharing)
 ### Analysis Workflow

 1. Convert input images to PNM format: